i-MSCP/plugins/incubator/CronJobs/README.md

 ### Jailed

-The jailed cron jobs allow to schedule commands which are run through the shell interpreter in a jailed environment.
+The jailed cron jobs allow to schedule Shell commands which are run through the Shell interpreter in a jailed environment.
 By default the plugin will create a jailed environment which provides:

 * GNU Wget